siddharthanayak2603/ES-335-Assignment-2-2025-Fall/README.md

 y = f_x + eps
 ```

 -  **[2 marks]** Implement full-batch gradient descent and stochastic gradient descent for linear regression using the given datasets.
 Define the convergence criterion as reaching an $\epsilon$-neighborhood of the minimizer, with $\epsilon = 0.001$.
-Here, this means that your estimated parameter vector $\theta_t$ is considered to have *converged* once it is within a distance of $\epsilon$ from the true minimizer $\theta^*$.
-Formally:  $$\|\theta_t - \theta^*\| < \epsilon$$ For each method and dataset, determine the **average number of steps** required to satisfy this convergence criterion.
-Visualize the convergence process over 15 epochs.
-Provide visualizations:
+Here, this means that your estimated parameter vector $\theta_t$ is considered to have converged once it is within a distance of $\epsilon$ from the true minimizer $\theta^\*$.
+Formally: $\|\theta_t - \theta^\*\| < \epsilon$ .For each method and dataset, determine the average number of steps required to satisfy this convergence criterion.
+Visualize the convergence process over 15 epochs.Provide visualizations:
     - Contour plots of the optimization process at different epochs (or an animation/GIF).
     - A plot of loss versus epochs for each method and dataset.

 - **[2 marks]** Explore the article [here](https://machinelearningmastery.com/gradient-descent-with-momentum-from-scratch/#:~:text=Momentum%20is%20an%20extension%20to,spots%20of%20the%20search%20space.) on gradient descent with momentum.
 Implement gradient descent with momentum for the above two datasets.
 Visualize the convergence process for 15 steps.
-Compare the average number of steps taken with gradient descent (both variants -- full batch and stochastic) with momentum to that of vanilla gradient descent to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
+Compare the average number of steps taken with gradient descent (both variants full batch and stochastic) with momentum to that of vanilla gradient descent to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
 Choose $\epsilon = 0.001$.
 Write down your observations.
 Show the contour plots for different epochs for momentum implementation.
 Specifically, show all the vectors: gradient, current value of theta, momentum, etc.

 ### 2. Effect Of Feature Scaling on Optimisation [2 Marks]